gcallah/JohnGray/intro.md

 Gray's libertarianism was tempered, however, by studying British philosopher Michael Oakeshott's critique of "rationalism in politics."

+A key document of this shift was his 1988 work, *Liberalisms*.
+It is a collection of essays written over a period of a dozen years.
+As Gray describes the essays, "They embody a single project, pursued continuously over the period in which they were written -- the project of defining liberalism and giving it a foundation."
+But, for liberalism, the conclusion was not a happy one: "The enterprise ended in failure" (Gray 1988, p. vii).

 During the 1990s, Gray was associated with New Labour -- the center-left [ideology???] that brought Tony Blair to power in Westminster -- and he became a prominent critic of global capitalism with his 1998 book *False Dawn*.